 Loving your customer is simple and intuitive, yet it requires tremendous courage.
-When executed well, business storytelling and love can help any CMO look brilliant and retain their position.
+When executed well, but storytelling and love can help any CMO look brilliant and retain their position.
 Yes, love is risky.
 Love scares most people.
 But love is also where life exists.
 As prolific screenwriter and author Ben Hecht once said, “Love is the magician that pulls man out of his own hat.”

 To see this article as it appears on Forbes, please click here.